AriaHemin/AriaHemin/README.md

 <h1>Aria Hemin</h1>
 I am biomedical engineering student at Qaiwan international university, but i am also a self taught web developer.
 I want to use and develop technology to solve human problems.
-I work maily in the front end of web development.
+I work mainly in the front end of web development.

 ```currently working on : setting up my portfolio on github```